 A Councillor or Officer may advise the Chairperson that, in their opinion and for specified reasons, the answer to a question should be given in a Council Meeting closed to members of the public under section 66(2)(a) of the Act.
 Unless Council resolves to the contrary, the answer must be deferred until the Council Meeting at which the answer is to be given is closed to members of the public.

-A question is not to be read unless the:

-person who submitted it is in the Public Gallery at the time; or

-the Chairperson, in their absolute discretion, permits the question to be read by a representative of the person, which representative is in the Public Gallery at the time; or

-the Chairperson, in their absolute discretion, reads the question on behalf of the person.

 A person wishing to ask a question at a Council Meeting must submit their question:

 In writing, in the form:

-Contained in Schedule 2 of these Rules; and

 published on Council’s website; and

 made available in hard copy at Council’s Civic Centre; and